How to Write Irresistable Meta Descriptions for SEO

 Meta description HTML example

 Meta descriptions explain what the page contains.
-When a user enters a search query on Google, for instance, they can read the description to have an idea of what’s inside the link.
+When a user enters a search query on Google, for instance, they can read the description to have an idea of what’s inside the link before clicking.

 Along with search engines, social media platforms can also display your meta descriptions when you share your content with your followers.